Reginleif88/reginleif_lab/concepts/project-03-concepts.md

 > **In This Lab:** When P-WIN-DC1 is promoted, the KDC service automatically starts.
 All domain-joined machines will use Kerberos to authenticate to the DC and access network resources.

 > [!TIP]
-> **TL;DR :** Kerberos is why time sync matters.
+> **TL;DR:** Kerberos is why time sync matters.
 If clocks are off by more than 5 minutes, authentication fails completely.
 That's the single most important takeaway.
 >
 > **Common failure:** "Clock skew too great" error = check your NTP configuration.